European shares are called to open cautiously Monday after mixed signals from euro zone politicians and officials over the weekend.

 On Sunday, Merkel attempted to soothe growing tensions over Greece in her country when she warned German politicians not to speculate on Greece’s departure.
 Speaking to the German broadcaster ARD she said that during this “decisive phase” in combating the euro zone crisis it was counter-productive to talk about a possible Greek exit from the single currency , “My plea is that everyone weigh their words very carefully,” she said.

-Shares have rallied recently on expectations that the ECB will introduce a bond buying scheme to help struggling economies with their borrowing costs, though there have been
+Shares have rallied recently on expectations that the ECB will introduce a bond buying scheme to help struggling economies with their borrowing costs, though there have been coming from euro zone policy makers as to whether the scheme will go ahead.

 There are growing fears that Greece is not the only country looking to ECB funds for its survival.
 In an interview with Der Spiegel magazine on Sunday, Jens Weidmann, president of Germany’s central Bundesbank, said that an ECB bond buying policy to help Spain and Italy’s borrowing costs could violate rules on the ECB bailout of governments, and that policymakers “should not underestimate the risk that central bank financing can become addictive like a drug.”